-Sharing knowledge and celebrating the achievement of Women in Technology
+Sharing knowledge and celebrating the achievement of Women in IT

-The prestigious Women in IT initiative, presented by DiversityQ, has been working to change these statistics since 2015, by providing a regional and global platform to showcase advocates, role models and allies working together to break digital boundaries and promote the importance of a more inclusive tech sector.
+The prestigious Women in IT initiative, presented by DiversityQ, has been working to change these statistics since 2015.
+More clearly, by providing a regional and global platform to showcase advocates, role models and allies working together to break digital boundaries and promote the importance of a more inclusive tech sector.

-After a year of buzzword-decorated diversity, equity, inclusion & accessibility conversations within the tech industry – and more than 5 years of diversity reporting for some organisations, this summit focused on Tech for the Better.
-The summit explored how we can use technology to create a positive impact and social change, and the core problems with inclusion & equity in tech firms in Ireland.
+After a year of buzzword-decorated diversity, equity, inclusion & accessibility conversations within the tech industry – and more than 5 years of diversity reporting for some organisations, this summit focused on Tech for the better.
+As well as that, the summit explored how we can use technology to create a positive impact and social change.
+And it also highlighted the core problems with inclusion & equity in tech firms in Ireland.

 The Women in IT Summit Ireland returned virtually on December 7 2021.
-We were joined by a powerhouse panel of tech experts and D&I advocates who shared valuable recommendations on creating true diversity in IT.
+During the event, we were joined by a powerhouse panel of tech experts and D&I advocates who shared valuable recommendations on creating true diversity in IT.

-This year the awards to shone a light on outstanding talent in the industry, as well as the employers that are implementing diversity initiatives to spearhead real change in the sector, and identify new role models to inspire more diverse talent into careers in tech.
-The winners were announced in an online ceremony at the summit, celebrating the outstanding achievements of colleagues and peers in the past challenging year.
+This year the awards shone a light on outstanding talent in the industry.
+Also, the employers that are implementing diversity initiatives to spearhead real change in the sector, and identify new role models to inspire more diverse talent into careers in tech.
+The winners were announced in an online ceremony at the summit.
+Certainly, the event celebrated the outstanding achievements of colleagues and peers in the past challenging year.

 Kianda’s COO wins Women in IT Entrepreneur of the Year 2021